spinda/liquidhaskell-cabal/README.md

 Extra command line flags to pass to LiquidHaskell (these are described in the [LiquidHaskell README](https://github.com/ucsd-progsys/liquidhaskell#command-line-options)).

+Multiple `x-liquidhaskell-options` fields may be specified per component.
+The concatenation of the command line flags extracted from each will be passed to LiquidHaskell.

 ```
 library
   (... other fields ...)